our approach

 We hear you.

-While we draw from many different therapeutic approaches and theories we have trained in, we attune our therapeutic approach to your needs and consider your preferences toward self-discovery and healing.
-We have found that combining the following directive, insight-oriented, somatic-based, and trauma-informed approaches can help you feel clear about your work in therapy:
+While we tailor our therapeutic approach to your needs and preferences, we have found that combining the following directive, insight-oriented, somatic-based, and trauma-informed methods helps you feel clear about your work toward self-discovery and healing:

 01/05